Last Updated on

 1. Iridex cyclo g6 -Safe and effective equipment

-The machine has various probes that deliver energy.
-Professionals know how to diagnose glaucoma using the MP3 probe which can detect both moderate and mild elevated pressure.
+The machine has various examinations that deliver energy.
+Professionals know how to diagnose glaucoma using the MP3 investigation, which can be detecting glaucoma both moderate and mild elevated pressure.
 They also use the G-probe in the case of elevated eye pressure.
 They make use of the G-probe with high energy in severe glaucoma cases.
 The equipment allows doctors to choose the right energy settings for different treatment options.
 A doctor can, therefore, customize treatment according to a patient’s condition.

 Wide Range of use